-Since 2007 Greenfield Community College (GCC) has partnered with Greenfield High School to establish the Educational Transitions Program (ETP).
+Since 2007 Greenfield Community College (GCC) has partnered with Greenfield High School to establish the Early Transition Program (ETP).
 In January 2009, the partnership expanded to include Turners Falls High School.
 The program, housed at GCC, provides students with an alternative opportunity to complete their high school graduation requirements in a supportive environment.
 Student participants have typically experienced difficulty within the traditional high school environment and are interested in exploring higher education.
 The intended outcomes for participants include high school graduation and an increased ability to access and complete higher education.

 Each semester, juniors and seniors from the participating high school are invited to complete a program application and participate in the interview and screening process.
 Most student participants are from low to moderate income families, using eligibility for the USDA free or reduced lunch program criteria.
 Students have diverse reasons for applying.
 Typically the program has provided support to students for whom the traditional high school environment is not a good fit.
 Often students are also the first generation within their families to attend college, may have concerns about social pressures within a high school environment, or may have clear career goals and are looking to be strategic with their educational achievements.